Loading...

 Portion Control

-Reduce the serving size of the chocolate milkshake to limit the sugar intake.
+Reduce the size of the chocolate milkshake portion to limit sugar and carbohydrate intake.

 Add Fiber